danskernesdigitalebibliotek/danskernesdigitalebibliotek.github.io/README.md

 ![DDB](DDB_logo_green.300.png)
 -->

-# Index to Danskernes Digitale Bibliotek
+# Index to *Danskernes Digitale Bibliotek*
 (AKA [The Danish Digital Library](https://www.danskernesdigitalebibliotek.dk/english/) (DDL)

+*Danskernes Digitale Bibliotek* has transformed into *Det Digitale Folkebibliotek* (_The Digital Public Library_).
+However - the domain for source and documentation has not changed.

 ## Projects
 * [Architecture](/architecture/)